amarquesmoura/project6_boomtown/README.md

 - Node.js brings the flexibility of Javascript to the server side.
 In conjunction with libraries like Express, it is very easy to instantiate a web server.
 - RESTful APIs are a straightforward method to add and retrieve data from an HTTP server.
 However, they present limitations when the complexity of the data or the queries is high.
 - To deal with more complex database interactions, GraphQL is a powerful tool.
 One can use a library like Apollo to integrate GraphQL into a web server as a middleware.
+- React uses functional programing to dynamically create pages where state is used to control behaviour and manipulate data.
+The flexibility its component-based programming gives you opens a new dimension in Web Programming.
+- Redux allows you to centralize the storage of states for all React components, becoming the single source of truth.
+- Appolo works on the client side enabling GraphQL queries.
+- Material UI makes Web and App development much more productive by provinding you with a library of components to be used to create common interface elements.
+- JSX (XHTML in JavaScript) and JSS (CSS in JavaScript) gives ypu the opportunity to use XHTML and CSS in a much more programmatic way.

 ## Instructions for running the server